santoshilam/Discipline_Specific_Guidance_for_DMPs/content/7-chapter/chapter 7.md

-# Chapter 7: Tracer update
+# Case study 7: Tracer update
 ## Researcher's voice

 This project involves a researcher working at an UMC exploring tracer uptake in patients with cancer (retrospective)